With the upcoming 2020 election, NASW-WI has prepared this fact sheet so you can be registered to vote and have your

 - The date the card expires which must be less than two years after the card was issued

 You must also have a separate document that proves enrollment if you use your student ID.
 Ask your institution for a copy of your tuition bill as this is probably the most common form for proof of enrollment, or any type of documentation from the school that provides information that you are enrolled.
-Some colleges may be issuing new student IDs for voting purposes that meet these requirements, so check with your student information center or student affairs office.
+Some colleges may issue new student IDs for voting purposes that meet these requirements, so check with your student information center or student affairs office.

 I’m not from Wisconsin, can I still vote here?

 Yes, but what you need to do will depend on if you live on or off campus.

 If you live on campus:

 Bring one of the approved photo IDs listed above and proof of your school enrollment.

 If you live off campus:

 Bring one of the approved photo IDs that are listed and proof of residency.
-The most commonly used proof of residency is a utility bill, bank statement, paystub, etc. More information regarding proof of residency requirements can be found here:
+The most commonly used proof of residency is a utility bill, bank statement, or pay stub.
+More information regarding proof of residency requirements can be found at elections.wi.gov.

 Can I vote at my hometown/parents address instead of my school’s?

 Yes, if you already registered at another address that you return to during school breaks, you may continue to vote there.
 If you live and plan to vote out of state, understand that the requirements for voting may be different, and it is highly suggested you look up the requirements for that state ASAP.

 If you have not registered at another address previously, or at your school’s address, you may choose where to register and vote.

 I’ve previously registered to vote, how do I change my voting address?

 You will need to re-register if you are living and planning on voting at a different address than in the last election you participated in.

 I’m going to graduate before the general election, what should I do?